Renovamen/vuepress-theme-gungnir/example/docs/basic/config.md

 Check the [home page](/) of this site to see the effect.
 Click the left and right button to switch among multiple cover images.

-If `homeHeaderImages` is not cofigured, a galaxy wallpaper returned by [Unsplash API](https://source.unsplash.com/) will be displayed on home page.
+If `homeHeaderImages` is not cofigured, a random wallpaper returned by [Unsplash API](https://source.unsplash.com/) will be displayed on home page.

 ## Other Pages